innoviter/tour-js/README.md

 ```html
 <tour-info visibility="hide" style="display: none"></tour-info>
 ```
+`tour-info` tag should not have any space or other html inside it.
+If you want to override the default theme then you can add your HTML template here.

 This box will show the current tour title, description with Next and Previous button .
 In additional to that Tour cancel and completed button too.
 ### Events